flipperdevices/flipperzero-firmware/README.md

 Use a search engine to find the Tamagotchi ROM.
 There is a file named `tama.b`.
 Rename this to `rom.bin`.

+*Controls in portrait mode are the same as landscape mode, but turned 90 degrees.*
 - Left button is A.
 - Down or OK is B.
 - Right button is C.